 Mr Annandale is a director of Argenta Private Capital Limited (APCL), a subsidiary of AHP.
-Messrs White and Williams were directors of APCL until their resignations on 31 July 2015 and 29 July 2015 respectively.
+Messrs Graham White and David Williams were directors of APCL until their resignations on 31 July 2015 and 29 July 2015 respectively, and were also directors of ASML until their resignations on 31 March 2015.

-Mr Tucker is a director of Celeiros Ltd, Cantril Investments Ltd, Kemah Lime Street Capital Ltd, Kling Investment Ltd, Nidarich Ltd and Rechter Underwriting Ltd, all corporate members.
+Mr Alan Tucker, who was a director of ASML until his resignation on 31 March 2015, is a director of Cantril Investments Ltd, Kemah Lime Street Capital Ltd, Kling Investment Ltd, Nidarich Ltd and Rechter Underwriting Ltd, all corporate members.

-APCL allocates capacity to Syndicate 2121 for the 2013 to 2016 years of account.
-Celeiros Ltd, Rechter Underwriting Ltd, Kling Investment Ltd and Kemah Lime Street Capital Ltd all allocate capacity to Syndicate 2121 for the 2013 to 2016 years of account.
-Hampden Agencies Ltd became the member's agent for Celeiros Ltd from 19 December 2014.
+APCL allocates capacity to Syndicate 2121 for the 2014 to 2017 years of account.
+Cantril Investments Ltd, Rechter Underwriting Ltd, Kling Investment Ltd and Kemah Lime Street Capital Ltd all allocate capacity to Syndicate 2121 for the 2014 to 2017 years of account.

-Nidarich Ltd and Cantril Investments Ltd allocate capacity to Syndicate 2121 for the 2013 to 2015 years of account.
+Nidarich Ltd allocates capacity to Syndicate 2121 for the 2014 and 2015 years of account.

-Mr Tucker is also a director of Fifteen B Limited, which is a member of Alizadeh Underwriting LLP that allocates capacity to Syndicate 2121 for the 2014 and 2015 years of account, and also a director of Inswin Ltd, which is a member of Winins LLP that allocates capacity to Syndicate 2121 for the 2013 year of account only.
+Mr Tucker is also a director of Fifteen B Limited, which is a member of Alizadeh Underwriting LLP that allocates capacity to Syndicate 2121 for the 2014 to 2017 years of account, and also a director of Inswin Ltd, which is a member of Winins LLP that allocates capacity to Syndicate 2121 for the 2017 year of account only.